BoldGrid/w3-total-cache/readme.txt

 == Changelog ==

 = 0.14.0 =
-* Added lazyloading for Google Maps
+* Added lazy loading for Google Maps
 * Added a filter w3tc_minify_css_content for minified contents
-* Fixed a minify regex issue in non-unicode websites
+* Fixed a minify regex issue in non-Unicode websites
 * Fixed a PHP notice in WPMU: accessing array offset on null
-* Fixed a minify issue where embeded CSS URL fragments were converted incorrectly
+* Fixed a minify issue where embedded CSS URL fragments were converted incorrectly
-* i18n improvment
+* i18n improvement
-* Changed default to disabled for wp-admin requests in object cache
+* Changed default to disabled for wp-admin requests in the object cache

 = 0.13.3 =
 * Fixed HTML minification of img elements containing embedded SVG strings